 -- The claim about running 56 enclaves is wrong because (a) the enclave may need more than 1MB of heap+stack memory depending on the code executing inside the enclave (b) the SSV also may need larger heap sizes apart from the code size.

 Authors' reply: Thank you.
-We give up the claim.
+We remove the wrong claim.

 -- The performance overhead for OpenSSH is not mentioned in the paper.